 Council Tax is a property based charge and is one of the ways the council raises money to pay for local services such as education, social services, libraries, refuse collection, highways and street Lighting.
 A portion of the Council Tax is passed on to other precepting bodies to provide other services including police services (Police and Crime Commissioner for Northumbria) and fire and rescue services (Tyne and Wear Fire and Civil Defence Authority).

 Council Tax is a property-based charge and is one of the ways the council raises money to pay for local services such as education, social services, and libraries, refuse collection, highways and street lighting.

 Important changes affecting Council Tax

 Council Tax is administered under regulations set by central government.
-The Local Government Finance Act 2012 has changed legislation to some exemptions and discounts.

 Council Tax charges and bands

 Your home is placed into one of eight bands ranging from A to H according to its value in April 1991.
 Your bill will tell you which band your property is in.

 Your Council Tax payment instalment must reach the council by the date shown on your bill.
 This is normally by 12 monthly instalments which are due by the 5th of each month from April to March.

 Direct Debit - the safe and easy way to pay your Council Tax.